Staying safe in Bali

-There are some incredible creatures to be found on Bali, from elephants and monkeys, to exotic birds.
-Bali even has its own turtle rehabilitation centre.
-There are plenty of beautiful bird parks around the region that you can visit, but as with many wild animals, obey the signs and keep your wits about you.
+There are some incredible creatures to be found in Bali, from elephants and monkeys to exotic birds and rich sea life.
+Bali even has its own turtle rehabilitation centre!

-Bali is also well known for its wild monkeys which can be found throughout the island, particularly at the Ubud monkey forest and at the Uluwatu temple.
-They’re cute little critters, but there are a few things to keep in mind around monkeys:
+Bali is well known for its wild monkeys that can be found throughout the island, particularly at the Ubud monkey forest and at temples along the Bukit Peninsula.
+While they might be cute, there are a few things to keep in mind around monkeys: